Cost of Living in Burien, WA: 2024 Analysis and Housing Data

-Discover the true cost of living in Burien, WA.
-Explore median income, home values, and economic data for this growing Seattle-area community.
+Discover the real cost of living in Burien, WA.
+Analyze median home values, income statistics, and comparisons to regional housing markets in Washington State.

 Burien at a Glance